 My kids can't imagine a meal where herbs are not present.
 I'm a firm believer if you want a garden but lack the time then start with herbs.
 They offer fantastic health benefits that will keep you healthy!

 Throughout the state of Texas you'll find different types of clay as well as ground.
 Some areas have a very rocky base making it very difficult for gardening.
-Here in North Texas we're blessed, yes we have clay but it's not the end of the world.
+Here in North Texas we're blessed with clay but it's not the end of the world.
 You can work with it if you have the right ingredients.

-Regardless of where you live, look at your current soil base evaluate your problem area and perhaps this recipe with a few tweaks will work for you too.
+Regardless of where you live, look at your current soil base, evaluate your problem areas and perhaps this recipe with a few tweaks will work for you too.

 Now let's talk about each one so you can discover how they all work together.
 I'm keeping this simple smart, because when you break it all down it's common sense.

 Clay is not our enemy; we tend to complain about clay because it sticks to our shoes when it's wet and when you dig a hole it takes every muscle we have.
 We think it's endless and give up.